 The State of Vermont owns 12.6 acres of property within and adjacent to Greensboro Bend.
-Operated by the Rail Division of the Vermont Agency of Transportation, initial conversations regarding future uses for this land reveal that the agency's current policy is to maintain ownership of former rail properties in order to be able to should rail service return.
+Operated by the Rail Division of the Vermont Agency of Transportation, initial conversations regarding future uses for this land reveal that the agency's current policy is to maintain ownership of former rail properties in case regular rail service should ever return.

 This railbanking offers a pragmatic approach to hold onto transportation systems land to avoid the high future cost of land acquisition.
 Yet other uses in the interim could perhaps better serve local communities such as Greensboro Bend.
-Given that the former Lamoille Valley Railroad is being systematically converted to a public, shared use path under guidance of the Agency of Transportation, there appears to be little purpose in preserving the state's ownership interest in the Greensboro Bend Train station.
+Given that the former Lamoille Valley Railroad is being systematically converted to a public, shared use path under guidance of the Agency of Transportation, there could be value in revisiting the state's intent of preserving ownership of land underneath a former rail depot.
+This land could become a valuable commodity for future commercial or residential development within Greensboro Bend.